STEP ONE = 20 MINUTES OF SITTING MEDITATION

 MAP Training My Brain™ begins with 20 minutes of mental training with sitting meditation.
 In traditional circles, the type of meditation we practice is most similar to Zen meditation.
 To begin, just sit down straight up, either cross-legged on the floor or in a straight-back chair.
 It might seem uncomfortable at first, but you will get used to it (a bit!).
 Now just put your hands in your lap with the palms of hands facing up.
 Put the right hand on the bottom of your left hand and let your thumbs loosely touch.
 Hold your arms slightly away from the body but loosely at your side.
 You can either close your eyes or leave them half-open and focused three feet in front of your legs.
 The idea is to be somewhat comfortable but nonetheless not so comfortable that you go to sleep.
 The idea is to be “awake.”

-Don’t chastise yourself when you lose count because you will – everyone does.
-Just notice when you lose count, let the thought go, whatever it was and get back to the breath.
+Learn, forget and remember.
+This is how we learn.
+So don’t chastise yourself when you lose count because you will – everyone does.
+Just notice when you lose count, let the thought go, whatever it was and then get back to the breath.
 After you practice like this a few times, you will get to know your mind – the types of thoughts that occupy your mind and brain day after day and perhaps even get a peek into the person you are between all the thoughts.
 As Socrates was known to say – “If I don’t take time to know my own mind, who will?”

 Just sit in silence for 20 minutes.
 It is tough and hard to do.
 It is effortful.
-But it is a desirable difficulty!
-You are brain is changing, no doubt.
+This is why it is called “brain training.”
+You are giving your brain a work-out, no doubt.

 Once the bell or timer rings, STEP ONE is over and it is time to stretch out your legs in front of you and even rub your feet a bit to get some blood flowing.
 Don’t worry if they are asleep or feel tingly.
 I have it on good authority they will not fall off.
 Just slowly stand up, again in silence.